 I’m loving Hume too.
-I had previously read Churchill’s History of the English Speaking Peoples (twice) and Hume shares with Churchill the endearing habit of making little pretence of objectivity.
+I have read Churchill’s History of the English-Speaking Peoples (twice) and Hume shares with Churchill the endearing habit of making little pretence of objectivity.
 There are good guys and bad guys and Hume makes sure you know which is which.
 He even pulls off the neat trick of turning the Saxons from “them” – when the likes of Arthur are valiantly but tragically failing to keep them out – into “us” when we cheer on King Alfred’s miraculous victories.

-I’ve often wondered about the them versus us thing in the context of Australia and the US.
-They talk of the first Australian explorers who made it to the red centre but those Australians quickly become British when Tasmanians are being hunted down and massacred.
+I’ve often wondered about the them-versus-us thing in the context of Australia and the US.
+They talk of the first Australian explorers who made it to the red centre but those same Australians quickly became British when Tasmanians were hunted down and massacred.
 It’s odd when Australians and Americans do it and it was odd to witness the same phenomenon in myself.

 Clearly, I identify with the Britons trying so desperately to fight off the Saxon horde but just a couple of hundred years later and we (the Saxons) are fighting off a new set of invaders.
 Funny how the Normans never became “us”.